-Doubles - New for 2021 (PAGE 19)
+Doubles - 2022 (PAGE 19)

-New for 2021 will be the inclusion of a deduction for abnormally high levels of double kernels.
+Continuing in 2022 will be the inclusion of a deduction for abnormally high levels of double kernels.
 Deliveries with doubles percentages greater than 9.99% will be assessed a deduction.
 Deductions will become progressively higher with each category as listed in the chart.